jawhiteley/dotsync/README.md

 Installation
 ------------

-If you already have your dotfiles in a git repo...
+## If you already have your dotfiles in a git repo:

     cd ~/.dotfiles
-    git submodule add git@github.com:dotphiles/dotsync.git
+    git submodule add -b jaw https://jawhiteley/dotsync.git
+    git submodule init
-    git submodule --init update
+    git submodule update

-If you dont...
+## If you don't:

+Create a [dotphiles repository](https://dotfiles.github.io/) for yourself.

+    mkdir ~/.dotfiles
+    cd ~/.dotfiles
+    git init

+and follow the steps above.

+OR

 Fork the main project on [github](https://github.com/dotphiles/dotphiles)

     git clone --recursive git@github.com:*username*/dotphiles.git ~/.dotfiles

+### populate your new dotfiles repo

-Copy your dotfiles into ~/.dotfiles without the dot...
+Copy your dotfiles into `~/.dotfiles` without the dot...

-List your dotfiles in dotsyncrc without the dot...

 Checkin your changes...

     git commit -a -m "Initial Commit"
     git push

+## Set-up dotsync and sync your dotfiles

+Make a copy of `dotsync/templates/dotsyncrc` to your dotfiles directory...

+List your dotfiles in `dotsyncrc` without the dot...

+_To allow dotsync to work locally on any machine, add uncomment the last line (`.local`) in the `[hosts]` section of `dotsyncrc` (see 'Remote Machines' in *Configuration* section below for more info about hosts).
+This allows dotsync to run (symlink files) on any local machine without having to add that machine's hostname to `dotsyncrc`._

 Then, symlink your dotfiles into place...